 Features of the Trtl Travel Pillow

 Once it is in the position you like, the fleece then wraps around your neck and is secured with velcro.
-Not the type of velcro you’re used to which stops working once the sticky bit gets full of fluff, gets caught in your hair and is scratchy if it touches your skin.
-This velcro doesn’t even look like velcro.
-I actually doubted it would stick when I first opened the package.
-The result was surprising, it was strong and held perfectly.
+Not the type of velcro you're used to which stops working once the sticky bit gets full of fluff, gets caught in your hair and is scratchy if it touches your skin.
+This velcro doesn't even look like velcro.
+I doubted it would stick when I first opened the package.
+The result was surprising; it was strong and held perfectly.

 The velcro has a long connection point giving you the freedom to have it as loose or as tight as you wish, also making it one size fits all.
 Once you've wrapped the Trtl Pillow around your neck in the position you want, it will support your head not completely upright, but at enough of an angle that it won't strain your neck.

-Weighing only 200gms and thin enough to tuck away in your luggage when you’re not using it, the Trtl Pillow is also machine washable and dryer friendly.
+Weighing only 200gms and thin enough to tuck away in your luggage when you're not using it, the Trtl Pillow is also machine washable and dryer friendly.
 This is optimal as it is against your face and can get nasty in no time if you take a lot of trips.
-You just need to remove the frame and make sure you put it back in the fleece correctly afterwards.
+You just need to remove the frame and make sure you put it back in the fleece correctly afterward.

 Pros of the Trtl Travel Pillow